1Conan/tsschecker/README.md

 * Can check signing status for default iOS versions and beta ipsws (by specifying a `BuildManifest.plist`)
 * Works without specifying any device relevant values to check signing status, but can be used to save blobs when given an ECID and the option `--print-tss-response` (although there are better tools to do this).

-tsschecker is not only meant to be used to check signing status, but also to explore Apple's tss servers.
+tsschecker is not only meant to be used to check signing status, but also to explore Apple's TSS servers.
 By using all of its customization possibilities, you might discover a combination of devices and iOS versions that is now getting signed but wasn't getting signed before.
+You can use file 'nonces.txt' to save blobs with popular ApNonces.

 # Dependencies
 *  ## Bundled libs